Steel bridge easier and less costly than its concrete twin

 Way out in Wyoming, there’s a tale of two bridges that bears telling.
 These bridges sit tightly, side by side, each spanning the same distance on parallel rail spurs.
 Each doing the same job of allowing vehicular traffic to pass under heavy coal trains enroute to the load-out facility at the generating plant.

-The only difference is that the older bridge is concrete and the new bridge is a Prefabricated Steel Bridge from Big R. But that difference saved the owner a great deal of time and money over a similar concrete alternative.
+The only difference is that the older bridge is concrete and the new bridge is a Prefabricated Steel Bridge from the AIL Group.
+But that difference saved the owner a great deal of time and money over a similar concrete alternative.

 The Laramie River Generating Station is owned by Basin Electric Power Cooperative, a major player in the Powder River Basin.
 The additional rail spur loop was required for more unloading capacity to relieve congestion on the original spur.